Muslim conquest of Khorasan: Second phase of conquest

 Farrukhzad, the previously minister of Yazdegerd, and ruler of Tabaristan, managed to repel the Arabs with the aid of Gil Gavbara and make a treaty with them.
 The Arabs then invaded Khorasan, and made a treaty with the kanarang of Tus, Kanadbak.
 In the treaty Kanadbak agreed to surrender and assist Muslim forces while still remaining in control of his territories in Tus.
 Abdullah and Kanadbak then conquered Nishapur after defeating the Kanārangīyān family.

 Last phase of conquest

 A veteran military commander, Ahnaf ibn Qais, was appointed by Umar for the conquest of Khurasan, which in those time comprises most of present-day north eastern Iran, Afghanistan and Turkmenistan.
-On hearing of the Muslim advance, Yazdegerd III left for Balkh.
-No resistance was offered at Merv, and the Muslims occupied the capital of Khurasan without a fight. after that, for sometimes after Umar's death Ahnaf was re-appointed again by Abdullah Ibn Aamir for pacifying many revolting areas including Quzestan and Herat.
+Some time after Umar's death Ahnaf was again appointed by Abd Allah ibn Amir for pacifying many revolting areas including Quzestan and Herat, which he did with the assistance of commander Abu Mansur Ansari.

 Reconquest

 In 654, the Battle of Badghis occurred between the Karen family and their Hephthalite allies against the Rashidun Caliphate led by Abdullah ibn Aamir. this battle was completed the first phase of Rashidun Conquest in the soil of Iran.
 Despite initial Arab setbacks and the Turgesh invasion of Khurasan, Asad ibn Abdallah al-Qasri succeeded in inflicting a defeat upon the khagan in person in the Battle of Kharistan and turning back the Turgesh army. later after Asad's death a few months later, this success was instrumental in preserving Muslim rule in Central Asia, as the blow to the khagan 's prestige led to his murder soon thereafter and the collapse of Turgesh power.
 At the same time, Asad's conciliatory policy towards the native population laid the foundations for its eventual acceptance of Muslim rule and the Islamization of Central Asia.

 In 724, immediately after the rise of Hisham ibn Abd al-Malik (r.
 724–743) to the throne, Asad's brother Khalid al-Qasri was appointed to the important post of governor of Iraq, with responsibility over the entire Islamic East, which he held until 738.
 Khalid in turn named Asad as governor of Khurasan.
 The two brothers thus became, according to Patricia Crone, "among the most prominent men of the Marwanid period".
 Asad's arrival in Khurasan found the province in peril: his predecessor, Muslim ibn Sa'id al-Kilabi, had just attempted a campaign against Ferghana and suffered a major defeat, the so-called "Day of Thirst", at the hands of the Turgesh Turks and the Soghdian principalities of Transoxiana that had risen up against Muslim rule.